Adriannap26/Petals-and-Potions/README.md

    - The website is a platform where visitors can explore the menu, learn about upcoming events, and easily make reservations.
 Beyond that, it’s a space to share the story of how the cafe was created, highlight the local flower farmers, and invite the community to join in, in celebrating the beauty of flowers in every aspect of the café.

-   - Through this website, the aim is to create an online experience that mirrors the warmth and charm of the physical space, making it easier for the customers to engage with the cafe, stay informed about what’s happening at the café, and feel a part of the thriving community.
+   - Through this website, the aim is to create an online experience that mirrors the warmth and charm of the physical space, making it easier for the customers to engage with the cafe, stay informed about what’s happening at the café, and feel a part of the thriving community which will hopefully increase the number of visitors.

    #### User stories